 A fuel cell is an electrochemical device that converts hydrogen and oxygen into electricity, water, and heat.
 It is like a battery except rather than requiring periodic recharging, it runs continuously as long as it gets a supply of hydrogen gas and oxygen.
+The hydrogen must be stored in a pressurized tank, but the oxygen is taken from th air.
 Fuel cells are presently available for powering homes and other loads.
 Unlike a storage battery, fuel cells can be slow to respond to a sudden increase in load.
 A fuel cell consists of two chambers into which is pumped hydrogen and into the other is pumped oxygen usually using air.
 The proton of the hydrogen atom passes through a membrane from the hydrogen chamber to the oxygen chamber where it combines with the oxygen to form water.
 The electrons left behind must pass through an external electrical circuit to get from the hydrogen chamber to the oxygen chamber.
 Platinum is required in the membrane as a catalyst which adds to the cost of fuel cells.
 Fuel cells run quite hot so they produce heat and water in the form of steam in addition to electricity.
 Any type of hydrocarbon fuel can be used but a device called a reformer is required to free the hydrogen to become a gas.
 In the reforming process carbon combines with oxygen to form carbon dioxide.
 Research continues on fuel cells as a mobile vehicle power source.